procore/sdt-uav/README.md

 ## Coming Soon

-- uav-router: The simplest possible routing solution for single page apps
+- uav-router: The simplest routing solution for single page apps.
 - uav-server: Render your uav apps from Node to make them search-engine friendly.